-To install the AXIS M31-VE Series Network Camera, refer to the installation guide supplied with your product.
+To install the AXIS P1311 network cameras, refer to the installation guide supplied with your product.

 The network camera can be used with most standard operating systems and browsers.
 The recommended browser is Microsoft Internet Explorer with Windows, Safari with Macintosh and Firefox with other operating systems.
-See Technical Specifications on page 40 and page 43.
+See Technical Specifications, on page 43.

-- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM is also supported for viewing H.264 streams. - If your computer restricts the use of additional software components, the camera can be configured to use a Java applet for viewing Motion JPEG. - H.264 is licensed technology.
-The network camera includes one viewing client license.
-Installing additional unlicensed copies of the viewing client is prohibited.
-To purchase additional licenses, contact your Axis reseller.
+- To view streaming video in Microsoft Internet Explorer, set your browser to allow ActiveX controls and install AXIS Media Control (AMC) on your workstation. - QuickTimeTM is also supported for viewing H.264 and MPEG-4 streams and for audio. - If your computer restricts the use of additional software components, the camera can be configured to use a Java applet for viewing Motion JPEG. - The network camera includes one (1) H.264 decoder license and one (1) MPEG-4 decoder license for viewing video streams, and (1) AAC audio license.
+These licenses are automatically installed with AMC.
+The administrator can disable the installation of the decoders, to prevent installation of unlicensed copies.